The Best Exercise Bikes of 2020

 Each exercise bike in this review was tested head to head over the course of several weeks to determine their strengths, weaknesses, and performance differences.
 We rated each model on 5 predetermined metrics that are weighted by importance based on the performance and functionality of the bikes.
 For example, we weight the exercise quality metric at 30% because we feel that it is the most important aspect of an exercise bike.
 Our other metrics, like comfort, user-interface, features, and ease of setup/portability, are less critical and are therefore weighted less.
 The combined scores from all of the metrics helped us determine our top-rated models.

 We don't rate the products we test based on their price, but we do consider the price of a product in relation to its performance.
 All of the models we chose for this review qualify as being affordable, yet there are significant differences in price between the least and most expensive models we tested.
 In this case, we found a pretty direct correlation between the price and performance of the bikes we tested, with the more expensive options providing a higher level of exercise quality, comfort, and features.
-A less expensive model like the Exerpeutic Folding Upright provides a quality workout, albeit with a somewhat limited range of intensity, with a convenient folding design at less than half the price of the top-rated models we tested.
+A less expensive model like the Exerpeutic Folding Upright provides a quality workout, albeit with a somewhat limited range of intensity in a convenient folding design at less than half the price of the top-rated models we tested.

 It didn't come as too much of a surprise that the top-rated models for exercise quality also happened to be the most expensive.
 Two of the models we tested were head and shoulders above the rest and provided a near gym-quality exercise experience.
 The Schwinn 130 Upright is an upright model with a body position similar to that of riding a regular bike.
-With 20 levels, it has a huge resistance range suitable for all fitness levels and capable of a very high-intensity workout.
+With 20 levels of magnetic resistance, it has a huge resistance range suitable for all fitness levels and capable of a very high-intensity workout.
 We were also impressed by its best-in-test console with dual displays to monitor your progress while using any of its 22 program workouts.
 The Nautilus R614 is a quality recumbent model that was nearly identical to the Schwinn 130 in terms of its exercise quality.
 With the same 20 levels of resistance and 22 program workouts, the primary differences are the fully-seated recumbent style and a slightly different control arrangement on the console.
 Either model is fantastic; it just depends on which style you prefer.

 The Exerpeutic Exerwork 2000i also impressed us with its exercise quality.
-This desk-bike hybrid has 24 levels of resistance and comes with 24 workout programs.
+This desk-bike hybrid has 24 levels of magnetic resistance and comes with 24 workout programs.
 The display and controls leave a bit to be desired, but it can be paired to your phone via Bluetooth and the myCloudFitness app to control your workout and save and analyze your results.
 Testers found this model to be great for light to moderate intensity exercise while working at the attached desk, or you can push it as hard as you like when using the bike on its own.
 The DeskCycle is a small and portable under-desk exerciser that can't compete with the exercise quality of the aforementioned competition.
 Still, it is a great way to burn calories, boost the heart rate, and improve cardiovascular fitness when you might otherwise be sitting still.
-We found it easy to work up a sweat and feel the burn, but that it was limited to easy to moderate-intensity workouts.
+We found it easy to work up a sweat and feel the burn, but it was limited to easy to moderate-intensity workouts.

 The Exerpeutic Folding Upright and the Marcy Recumbent ME-709 are both relatively simple machines with limited features.
 Both models have eight levels of magnetic resistance and a somewhat limited resistance range that we found to provide light to medium levels of difficulty.
 These bikes are not intended for hardcore training; instead, they are well suited to riders who are interested in a less intense workout and don't require the bells and whistles of the more expensive competition.